Admiralty Islands campaign: Securing Seeadler Harbour

 Because of the coral reef, conventional landing craft could not be used for the landing at Papitalai Mission.
 The five LVTs, one a combat type and the other four cargo-carrying, set out from Hyane Harbour to Salami Plantation but the road was so bad that only the combat and one cargo LVT were available in time.
 The attack went ahead anyway, preceded by an airstrike and artillery bombardment by the 271st Field Artillery Battalion.
 The combat LVT fired 24 M8 4.5-inch rockets.
-Return fire was received from Japanese mortars and machine guns, and a 75mm howitzer.
+Return fire was received from Japanese mortars and machine guns, and a 75 mm howitzer.
 The first wave had to hold alone in the face of fire from Japanese bunkers for 45 minutes until the LVTs returned with the next wave.
 Later, they fought off a counterattack by about 30 Japanese.
 Joined by a third LVT which had eventually managed to make it to Salami, the LVTs made 16 trips across the harbour before nightfall curtailed operations, transporting part of the 2nd Squadron, 12th Cavalry, along with rations, water and ammunition, and evacuating the dead and wounded.

 Colonel Ezaki reported the American attack on Papitalai Mission to the Eighth Area Army in Rabaul, promising a night counterattack on the position; but no attack was delivered.
-The Japanese withdrew, and no further messages were ever received from Colonel Ezaki.
+The Japanese withdrew, and no further messages were ever received from Ezaki.

 The task of silencing the Japanese guns guarding Seeadler Harbour fell to Rear Admiral Victor Crutchley's Task Force 74 (TF74), consisting of the heavy cruiser HMAS Shropshire, light cruisers USS Phoenix and Nashville, and destroyers USS Bache, Beale, Daly, and Hutchins.
 They bombarded Hauwei Island for an hour on 4 March but on 6 March USS Nicholson was struck by a Japanese shell fired from Hauwei.
 With minesweepers scheduled to attempt to enter Seeadler Harbour again on 8 March, Admiral Kinkaid ordered Crutchley to try again.
 On the afternoon of 7 March, TF74 bombarded Hauwei, Ndrilo, Koruniat, Pityilu and northern Los Negros.
 Shropshire fired 64 8 in and 92 4 in shells, while the American cruisers and destroyers expended 1,144 5 in and 6 in shells.
 The next day, two destroyers, two minesweepers, an LCM (flak) and six LCMs carrying trucks and supplies entered the Seeadler Harbour without being fired upon.
 This cleared the way for the 2nd Brigade, 1st Cavalry Division to land at Salmi on 9 March.